Fremont School District 79: Fremont Intermediate School

 The Fremont Intermediate School was built and added to the district in 2007 making it the newest building in the district.
 It was built with 51 classrooms, a gymnasium, cafeteria, and a media center in 118.458 square feet making it the biggest building out of the districts 3.
 The Intermediate School hosts the grades 3rd, 4th, and 5th.
 It is connected to the Elementary School next door.

 It opened for its first school year for the 2007-2008 school year.
 The building wasn't finished completely in time.
 The gym was still until construction along with the cafeteria.
 So the students had to use the Elementary School for lunch and gym class for the first few months of the school year.

 The principal is Stefan Ladenburger for K-5 and Cathy Park is the associate principal.
-The assistant principal is Nicholas Atchley.
+The assistant principal is Alana Davidov.

 The school address is: 28754 N. Fremont Center Road Mundelein, IL 60060.